 The danger does not come from dropping a down bag into a river while attempting a risky crossing.
 Moreover, the bag does not have to be completely soaked to cause problems.
 Down sleeping bags absorb moisture out of the air.
-So at 80-90% humidity, a 20 degree down sleeping bag can lose 30% of its loft overnight, effectively turning it into a 40 degree bag.
-A sweaty Scout, a leaking Camelbak, or contact with snow and rain can also seriously degrade the insulation of a down bag, with potentially serious consequences.
+So at 80-90% humidity, a 20 degree down sleeping bag can lose 30% of its loft overnight, effectively turning it into a 40-degree bag.
+A sweaty Scout, a leaking Camelbak, or when camping in snow – contact with snow and rain can also seriously degrade the insulation of a down bag, with potentially serious consequences.
 That is why many Adult Leaders do not allow their Scouts to take them on high adventure outings.

 At the same time, chemical engineers at these companies have long been thinking about ways to reduce the problems associated with wet down.
 Recent advances have led to a cleaning process that produces duck down products that are much more water resistant than common goose down bags.
 This treatment is done on the molecular level and leaves a polymer coating on each duck feather that resists moisture and inhibits the “feather clumping” that reduces loft and insulation.
 These new down bags also dry much faster if they do get wet.
 Amazingly, the process works without adding cost or weight to a typical down sleeping bag.